Globski/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

   ```bash
   ab -c 100 -n 2000 localhost/
   ```
+ The goal is to have 0 failed requests.

 - **Check file limits for user:**
   Log in as `holberton` and check for any errors when opening files.
   ```bash
   su - holberton
   head /etc/passwd
   ```

 ## Tasks

 ### 0. Sky is the limit, let's bring that limit higher